jcmcnch/stfx-microeco-lab/content/home/welcome.md

 ---
 <br>

 The StFX Microbial Ecology Lab studies the interactions between microbes (*Bacteria*, *Archaea*, and *Eukarya*), their physical environment, and the biosphere as a whole.
 We use a combination of field work, modern DNA sequencing, and classical microbiological approaches to address diverse research questions.
-Check out the (tour)[#tour] to get a sense of our research areas or scroll down to see the latest news from the group.
+Check out the [tour](#tour) to get a sense of our research areas or scroll down to see the latest news from the group.